FransBouma/IgcsConnector/README.md

 the path while the camera is moving.
 The IGCSConnector addon will interpolate between the settings for the Depth of Field shader (and other effects you might have enabled) of the camera path nodes.
 As on node one no Depth of Field shader was active it's not enabled.

-To fix that, go back to the camera path window, move to node one and then go back to reshade and enable the Depth of Field shader, and e.g. set the blur to 0.0.
+To fix that, go back to the camera path window, move to node one and then go back to ReShade and enable the Depth of Field shader, and e.g. set the blur to 0.0.
 Don't forget to click the pencil icon in the camera path window.

 #### What's interpolated